alyssariah/style-guides/README.md

 ## Motivation

 To write clean and consistent code, a style guide is a **MUST**.
 No two developers code the exact same way and even the same developer may not write the code the same way.
-These guides hellp a developer get up to speed on code quicker and easier.
+These guides will help a developer get up to speed on code quicker and easier.

 > "All code in any code-base should look like a single person typed it, no matter how many people contributed."